 Interestingly enough, studies show that male muscle fibers do not contract more quickly than female muscle fibers (14), however, males typically are able to generate force more quickly (4).
 Why is this?
 Greater muscle fiber size.
 If two fibers are contracting at the same velocity but one is larger than the other, the larger fiber is simply going to produce more force.
 Studies also show that males can relax during muscle contractions more quickly than females (4).
 Muscle relaxation during contractions is very important for the rate of force development – the relaxation period is simply the amount of time it takes for the contractile proteins to break a bond and re-bond at another point to continue shortening the muscle fiber.
 The quicker this relaxation period is, the faster force generation can occur.

-While men may perform better at strength and speed sports, women crush men in endurance activities.
+While men may perform better at strength and speed sports, women certainly have the biological upper hand in endurance activities.
 Recall the above in which we mentioned that women are more reliant on aerobic metabolism than men.
 This allows women to maintain a steady state workload much longer than men (8), resist fatigue better than men (12), and recover more quickly between sets than men (15).
 I would imagine most guys pay attention to the workouts women do in the gym, for one reason or another..; but I think I speak for all men when I say I could never do some of the workouts I’ve seen women perform.
 Their natural work capacity and ability to perform insane amounts of volume is just incredible.
 I get gassed from tying my shoes; meanwhile, my wife is running a 5K while dragging a tire and holding a medicine ball above her head.

 Anyways, that covers most of the differences between men and women when considering muscle fibers, muscle metabolism, and exercise performance.
 Men and women have similar fiber type composition, but men just have larger muscle fibers and are more reliant on anaerobic metabolism.
 Women are more reliant on aerobic metabolism and burn more fat for fuel which makes them killer endurance athletes compared to men.